charles-uno/Bloodlines/04_how_to_play.md

 > Suppose Oxye and Tor Byorn are pursuing some cultists through a cave system.
 The GM calls for Tor Byorn, who is walking ahead as a scout, for an Elf roll.
 If it's successful, he hears hushed voices arguing; if he fails, the two of them are ambushed.

 > Before opening a door, Oxyehenhuain notices that the hinge is connected to a trigger.
-She attempts to disarm it, prompting a Goblin roll.
+She attempts to disarm it, prompting a Halfling roll.
 If she succeeds, she's able to disarm the trap and open the door safely.
 If she fails, the trap triggers, and the room begins to fill with icy water.

 > magic example